4th CALS Conference on Rural Emergency Care

 - Using Your Rural Emergency Skills Around the World

-- Minimizing Opioid Use in Pain Management
+- Reducing Opioid Use in in the Rural Community

 - Avoiding Medical Error Through Team Training & Collaborative Practice

 - And much more…

 In addition to the educational program, this Conference will offer opportunities to interact with vendors of new emergency medical devices; spotlight the achievements of your own facility; and network with individuals and teams from other hospitals and regions.